MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 # Azure Stack HCI solution overview

-Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
+Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid, on-premises environment.
 Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and VM backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
 You can manage the cluster with your existing tools including Windows Admin Center, System Center, and PowerShell.

-Azure Stack HCI, version 20H2 is now in general availability and [available for download](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
+Azure Stack HCI, version 20H2 is now [available for download](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
 It's intended for on-premises clusters running virtualized workloads, with hybrid-cloud connections built-in.
 As such, Azure Stack HCI is delivered as an Azure service and billed on an Azure subscription.
 Azure Stack HCI also now includes the ability to host the Azure Kubernetes Service; for details, see [Azure Kubernetes Service on Azure Stack HCI](../aks-hci/overview.md).

 Take a few minutes to watch the video on the high-level features of Azure Stack HCI: